Frank Sinatra: 1960–1970: Reprise years

-In 1966 Sinatra released That's Life, with both the single of "That's Life" and album becoming Top Ten hits in the US on Billboard's pop charts.
+In 1966, Sinatra released That's Life, with both the single of "That's Life" and album becoming Top Ten hits on Billboard's pop charts.
 Strangers in the Night went on to top the Billboard and UK pop singles charts, winning the award for Record of the Year at the Grammys.
 Sinatra's first live album, Sinatra at the Sands, was recorded during January and February 1966 at the Sands Hotel and Casino in Las Vegas.
-Sinatra was backed by the Count Basie Orchestra, with Quincy Jones conducting.
-Sinatra pulled out from the Sands the following year, when he was driven out by its new owner Howard Hughes, after a fight.
+He was backed by the Count Basie Orchestra, with Quincy Jones conducting.
+Sinatra pulled out from the Sands the following year when he was driven out by its new owner Howard Hughes after a fight.

 Sinatra started 1967 with a series of recording sessions with Antônio Carlos Jobim.
 He recorded one of his collaborations with Jobim, the Grammy-nominated album Francis Albert Sinatra & Antônio Carlos Jobim, which was one of the best-selling albums of the year, behind the Beatles's Sgt.
 Pepper's Lonely Hearts Club Band.

-According to Santopietro the album "consists of an extraordinarily effective blend of bossa nova and slightly swinging jazz vocals, and succeeds in creating an unbroken mood of romance and regret".
+According to Santopietro, the album "consists of an extraordinarily effective blend of bossa nova and slightly swinging jazz vocals, and succeeds in creating an unbroken mood of romance and regret."
 Writer Stan Cornyn wrote that Sinatra sang so softly on the album that it was comparable to the time that he suffered from a vocal hemorrhage in 1950.

+On February 8, 1967, Frank Sinatra performed at a Teamsters annual charity concert in St. Louis, Missouri.
+The event was a benefit for the Dismas Clark Half-Way House, and also featured the Rat Pack with Sammy Davis Jr. and Dean Martin.
+The concert was organized by Sinatra and held at Kiel Auditorium.

-Sinatra also released the album The World We Knew, which features a chart-topping duet of "Somethin' Stupid" with daughter Nancy.
+Sinatra released the album The World We Knew, which features a chart-topping duet of "Somethin' Stupid" with daughter Nancy.
 In December, Sinatra collaborated with Duke Ellington on the album Francis A. & Edward K..
 According to Granata, the recording of "Indian Summer" on the album was a favorite of Riddle's, noting the "contemplative mood [which] is heightened by a Johnny Hodges alto sax solo that will bring a tear to your eye".

 With Sinatra in mind, singer-songwriter Paul Anka wrote the song "My Way", using the melody of the French "Comme d'habitude" ("As Usual"), composed by Claude François and Jacques Revaux.
 Sinatra recorded it in one take, just after Christmas 1968.
-"My Way", Sinatra's best-known song on the Reprise label, was not an instant success, charting at No. 27 in the US and No. 5 in the UK, but it remained in the UK charts for 122 weeks, including 75 non-consecutive weeks in the Top 40, between April 1969 and September 1971, which was still a record in 2015.
-Sinatra told songwriter Ervin Drake in the 1970s that he "detested" singing the song, because he believed audiences would think it was a "self-aggrandizing tribute", professing that he "hated boastfulness in others".
-According to NPR, My Way has become one the most requested songs at funerals.
+"My Way", Sinatra's best-known song on the Reprise label, was not an instant success, charting at No. 27 in the US and No. 5 in the UK.
+However, it remained in the UK charts for 122 weeks, including 75 non-consecutive weeks in the Top 40, between April 1969 and September 1971, which was still a record in 2015.
+Sinatra told songwriter Ervin Drake in the 1970s that he "detested" singing the song because he believed audiences would think it was a "self-aggrandizing tribute".
+According to NPR, "My Way" has become one of the most requested songs at funerals.